DevWWang/DPM/README.md

 # DPM
-usage of the Lejos programming environment for software development on the Mindstorms NXT
+make use of the Lejos programming environment for software development on the Mindstorms NXT